Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

 1. Load the SD card into the ZCU102 board, in the J100 connector.

-2. Connect the USB-UART on the Board to the Host machine.
+2. Connect the USB-UART on the board to the host machine.

 3. Connect the Micro USB cable into the ZCU102 Board Micro USB port J83, and the other end into an open USB port on the host machine.

-4. Configure the Board to Boot in SD-Boot mode by setting switch SW6 as shown in the following figure.
+4. Configure the board to boot in SD boot mode by setting switch SW6 as shown in the following figure.

     ![](./media/image43.jpeg)

-5. Connect 12V Power to the ZCU102 6-Pin Molex connector.
+5. Connect 12V power to the ZCU102 6-Pin Molex connector.

-6. Start a terminal session, using Tera Term or Minicom depending on the host machine being used, as well as the COM port and baud rate for your system, as shown in .
+6. Start a terminal session, using Tera Term or Minicom depending on the host machine being used, as well as the COM port and Baud rate for your system.

 7. For port settings, verify the COM port in the device manager.

-    There are four USB-UART interfaces exposed by the ZCU102 Board.
+There are four USB-UART interfaces exposed by the ZCU102 board.

-8. Select the COM Port associated with the interface with the lowest number.
+8. Select the COM port associated with the interface with the lowest number.
 In this case, for UART-0, select the COM port with interface-0.

-9. Similarly, for UART-1, select COM port with interface-1.

-    Remember that the R5 BSP has been configured to use UART-1, and so R5 application messages will appear on the COM port with the UART-1 terminal.
+9. Similarly, for UART-1, select the COM port with interface-1.
+Remember that the R5 BSP has been configured to use UART-1, so R5 application messages will appear on the COM port with the UART-1 terminal.

-### Power ON Target and Run Applications
+### Power On Target and Run Applications

-1. Turn on the ZCU102 Board using SW1, and wait until Linux loads on the board.
+1. Turn on the ZCU102 board using SW1, and wait until Linux loads on the board.

-    You can see the initial Boot sequence messages on your Terminal Screen representing UART-0.
-Also, the terminal screen configured for UART-1 also prints a message.
-This is the print message from the R-5 bare-metal Application running on RPU, configured to use UART-1 interface.
-This application is loaded by the FSBL onto RPU.
+    You can see the initial boot sequence messages on your terminal screen representing UART-0.
+The terminal screen configured for UART-1 also prints a message.
+This is the print message from the R5 bare-metal application running on the RPU, configured to use the UART-1 interface.
+This application is loaded by the FSBL onto the RPU.

-2. Now that this application is running, notice the PS LED being toggled by the application, and follow the instructions in the application terminal.
+2. Now that this application is running, notice the PS LED is being toggled by the application, and follow the instructions in the application terminal.

     ![](./media/image113.png)

 ### Running Linux Applications

- After Linux is up on the ZCU102 system, log in to the Linux target with login: root and password: root.
-The Linux target is now ready for running applications.

- Run the Linux application using following steps:
+ After Linux is up on the ZCU102 system, log into the Linux target with login: root and password: root.
+The Linux target is now ready to run applications.
+Run the Linux application by performing the following steps.

-1. Copy the application from SD card mount point to /tmp
+1. Copy the application from the SD card mount point to ``/tmp``:

     `# cp /run/media/mmcblk0p1/ps_pl_linux_app.elf /tmp`

-    >***Note*:** Mount the SD card manually if you fail to find SD card contents in this location:`# mount /dev/mmcblk0p1 /media/`.
+    >**Note:** Mount the SD card manually if you fail to find SD card contents in this location:`# mount /dev/mmcblk0p1 /media/`.
 Copy the application to `/tmp`. `# cp /media/ps_pl_linux_app.elf /tmp`.

 2. Run the application.